CalebiroLab/sm_bArr/README.md

 Image Processing Toolbox
 Statistics and Machine Learning Toolbox

-## Analysis requirements
+## Analysis Inputs
+Trajectories 'X' and 'Y' coordinates must be stored in two MxN matrices where 'M' is the number of trajectories and 'N' is the number of frames.
+Trajectory coordinates must be in pixel units.
+Missing data points must be 'nan' values.
+Clathrin-Coated Pit (CCP) localisations must be stored either as a binary stack of size LxLxN where 'L' is the number of pixels (assuming square images) or as a LxL single image, where 1 denotes the presence of CCP and 0 denotes its absence.

+CCP pixel size must match trajectories coordinates pixel size.

 ## Steps to follow for analysis

-#### Clathrin Coated-Pits binary mask
-CCP movies are not tracked because CCP are larger than diffraction limit.
-Instead a binary mask is made using the function 'binary_msk_CCP'.

 #### Interaction analysis
-The interaction analysis is performed using the script ‘cycles_interaction.m’.
-The script computes the colocalization events between C1 and C2 as described in Sungkaworn, T. et al. Single-molecule imaging reveals receptor-G protein interactions at cell surface hot spots.
+The interaction analysis computes the colocalization events between C1 and C2 as described in Sungkaworn, T. et al. Single-molecule imaging reveals receptor-G protein interactions at cell surface hot spots.
 Nature 550, 543–547 (2017).

 A file is created  where the trajectory are reorganised according to the interaction linking performed by the optimisation algorithm that also contains the interaction information.